aquasecurity/trivy/README.md

 </details>

-### Update only you are specified distributions
+### Update only specified distributions

-By default, `Trivy` always updates vulnerability database of all distribution.
-Use the `--only-update` option if you want to update only specified distributions.
+By default, `Trivy` always updates its vulnerability database for all distributions.
+Use the `--only-update` option if you want to name specified distributions to update.

 ```
 $ trivy --only-update alpine,debian python:3.4-alpine3.9